X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim07quaternioncamera.md

 ## Keeping the camera up to date

 Remember, when we create a viewMatrix, we not only need the position and target of our camera (which we both know at this moment), but also the vector that indicates the ‘up’-position of the xwing.
-This is found exactly the same way: we start with the vector that points up, and rotate it with the xwing rotation matrix:
+This is found exactly the same way, we start with the vector that points up and rotate it with the xwing rotation matrix:

 ```csharp
     Vector3 cameraUpDirection = new Vector3(0, 1, 0);